zinas/activerecord.js/README.md

 or in PHP Frameworks like Yii (which makes some sense, because working on the client side with data is a whole different story).

-Lets see a few points that activerecord.js tries to cover.
+### Why this library?
+Of course, the first question is, why this library?
+Well, there is no reason.
+I just wanted to create a fun pet project for me and went ahead and created this lib.
+However, it does have a few points that differentiate from the others and can be appealing to you.

 #### Rapid development &amp; Dev friendly
 This is the prime requirement for the library.
 The developer should worry as less as possible about configuration, setting up